kamranbekirovyz/versionarte/README.md

 ```

 💡 `androidPackageName` is optional: if not provided corresponding value obtained from `package_info` will be used.
-💡 It's suggested to test launching store on a real device.
+💡 Launching store won't work on iOS simulator due to its limitations.

 See the <a href="https://github.com/kamranbekirovyz/versionarte/tree/main/example">example</a> directory for a complete sample app.